 3.Cervical Cancer.

-Uterine and ovarian cancers are more common in postmenopausal women and the most common symptom of uterine cancer is abnormal uterine bleeding, which occurs in 75% to 90% of people with this type of cancer.
+Uterine and ovarian are more common in postmenopausal women and the most common symptom of uterine cancer is abnormal uterine bleeding, which occurs in 75% to 90% of people with this type of cancer.

 It can be hard to distinguish between abnormal bleeding and a regular menstrual period, especially during the menopausal transition.
 However, in people older than 45, some concerning clues will include bleeding between menstrual cycles, frequent bleeding, and heavy or prolonged bleeding.